[EUobserved] Ethiopia: Time to tell the truth, Ambassador

 Zemene's letter was not the first time she tried to use EUobserver as a platform for disinformation.

-Then she recanted her statement and said it was in fact caused by physical damage to infrastructure.
+Then she recanted her statement and said it was caused by physical damage to infrastructure.

 In the same interview, Zemene also denied Eritrean forces were fighting in Tigray, while claiming the TPLF had a "factory" making Eritrean uniforms, which were being used in false-flag attacks.

-But since November, reports by Amnesty International, HRW, US broadcaster CNN, and other media have documented numerous atrocities by Eritrean fighters in Ethiopia.
+But since then, reports by Amnesty International, HRW, US broadcaster CNN, and other media have documented numerous atrocities by Eritrean fighters in Ethiopia.

 And as for the TPLF-uniform factory, the UNHCR's Melzer said: "No. We have never heard about such a false-flag operation.
 We talked to literally hundreds of refugees.
 None of them told us such or a similar story.
 None of them had uniform pieces or things like that".

-And four months later, the blackout has intensified - piling more doubt on Zemene's "begging" for transparency.
+And three months later, the blackout has intensified - piling more doubt on Zemene's "begging" for transparency.

 "When the conflict started the government shut down [electrical] services to the region, so people couldn't charge their phones and record evidence of ongoing abuses.
 Government forces also confiscated phones," HRW's Bader said.